How to Change/Disable Netflix Button on NVIDIA Shield Remote

 Here you can select individual options for either a single-press, double-tap, or long-press of the button.

-If you want, you can assign three different apps to the same button, depending how you press it.
+You can assign three different apps to the same button, depending on how you press it.

 After remapping the NVIDIA Shield TV's Netflix button

 That’s it.
-Now, you can exit out of Button Mapper and go back to your home page to test your new button.
+Now, you can exit Button Mapper and return to your home page to test your new button.

 FAQs